Pro Football Reference Blog

 223

-This big man wore a Kansas City Chiefs jersey bearing the number 68 for fourteen seasons.
+For 14 seasons, this big man wore a Kansas City Chiefs jersey bearing the number 68.
 Shields donned the Pro Bowl jersey 12 of those years and became a two-time All-Pro.

 There are All-Pro selections, and then there are this distinguished group’s elite First-Team members.
 We have already mentioned a few of them in other categories above, but here are a handful of others with many First-Team ballots submitted with their names on them.